 Sukosan enjoys a typical Mediterranean climate, meaning that it has mostly mild springs and autumns.
 The high season is in July and August when temperatures can rise to the 30s.
 Sea temperatures remain warm throughout the year, rarely dropping below 18 degrees. remaining at around 24 degrees throughout the year.

 The Adriatic is characterised by moderate swells.
 Expect waves of up to 1.5 metres on the open sea, and tidal swells peaking at a metre.
-Many of the area’s main attractions are only accessible by boat, making a yacht charter in Sukosan the best way to explore the Dalmatian coast.
+Many of the area’s main attractions are only accessible by boat, making a sailing holiday in Sukosan the best way to explore the Dalmatian coast.
 There are also countless marinas in the area, and it isn't hard to find anchoring space.

 Central Croatia is one of the best sailing spots in the Mediterannean.
 Though sailing conditions are generally moderate, unpredictable wind patterns can occur, and the bora winds blow strong gusts.
 The rocky coastline and narrow marina and harbour entrances can also make navigation a bit tricky in this area and so may be difficult to navigate for the novice sailor.
-So why not hire a skipper when you rent your boat in Sukosan?
+So why not go on a skippered sailing holiday in Sukosan?
 Only those with a recognised qualifications are allowed to sail in these waters, so if you do decide to book a skipper, you can relax with the knowledge that you’re in safe hands.

 The nation of 1,000 islands remains one of our top destinations for sailing.
 Wandering through the winding streets of walled cities, touring the country’s diverse landscapes and savouring the local delicacies and wines in friendly local taverns and picturesque vineyards - do all this and more when you charter a yacht in Croatia.